Home

 After returning home, Jeptha filed a petition to receive a pension from the federal government in compensation for his wartime wound.
 The petition was approved, and on Feb.
 5, 1866, he received his first monthly check of $8.00.
 The following year, the pension was reduced to $6.00 monthly, and again in 1873 it was lowered to $4.00.
 In 1874, it was increased again to $6.00 monthly.

 By 1873, the newlyweds had migrated to Missouri, where they resided in Butler, Bates County.
 A year later, on Aug.
-10, 1874, son Charles R. Lame was born.
+10, 1874, son Charles Raymond Lame was born.
 By 1878, the Lames had moved again, to Jefferson, Cole County, MO.

 A surgeon examining Jeptha in 1874 wrote: "The shoulder droops, and is much weakened, and the nerves of the spine are injured to such an extent as to affect the left side from the neck to the small of the back -- and at times prevent him from performing any labor whatever."
 When checked immediately after the war, Jeptha weighed 144 lbs., but over the years, he regained weight and by 1878 was up to 165 lbs.

 Jeptha suffered from heart disease, which led to his death.
 He passed away from its effects on May 30, 1880, at Jefferson City, MO.
+No obituary was printed in the Butler newspaper, according to on-site research by family members in 2009.

 After that, Jennie's fate is unknown, lost in the mists of history.